Cyclohexanone

 Cyclohexanone is the organic compound with the formula (CH2)5CO.
 The molecule consists of six-carbon cyclic molecule with a ketone functional group.
-This colorless oily liquid has an odor reminiscent of acetone.
+This colorless oily liquid has a sweet odor reminiscent of benzaldehyde.
 Over time, samples of cyclohexanone assume a pale yellow color.

 Cyclohexanone is slightly soluble in water and miscible with common organic solvents.
-Billions of kilograms are produced annually, mainly as a precursor to nylon.
+Millions of tonnes are produced annually, mainly as a precursor to nylon.

-Production
+History and synthesis

+The compound was discovered by Edmund Drechsel in 1888 among the products of AC electrolysis of slightly acidified water solutions of phenol.
+He named it hydrophenoketone and correctly suggested that phenol was first hydrogenated by electrolytic hydrogen to cyclohexanol, which he wasn't able to isolate, and then oxidized by electrolytic oxygen.